File: <hydrophi.htm> [For teaching purposes only; do not review, quote or abstract] Terminology <Principal Natural Enemy Groups>

 Oviposition behavior is distinctive because of the silken case within which the eggs of many species are contained.
 Several more primitive subfamilies lay their eggs singly, with little or no covering.
 In a few genera, the cases are attached to the body of the parent by silken strands, while in others they are enclosed in a folded leaf, placed on foliage underneath the water, or float free on the surface (Clausen 1940/62).
 The larvae of many aquatic species are unable to swim, but rather move about by crawling along the bottom or on vegetation, and may be found only partially submerged.
 Larvae of most species construct their pupal cases out of the water, near the water line in mud, under various objects, or on plants above ground.
 Enochrus is reported to form its case from floating strands of Spirogyra.

 Hydrophilidae have more than 500 species.
 They are cosmopolitan.
 Although primarily aquatic beetles, many species have terrestrial habits.
 Diagnostic characters of these are the long and slender maxillary palpi, as long or longer than the antennae.
 Antennae have 6-10 segments with the apical segments shaped into a distinct club.
-All the tarsi have the same number of segments; the prosternal sutures are distinct; the gular sutures are double and the first ventral abdominal segment is not divided by the hind coxal craters.
+All the tarsi have the same number of segments; the prosternal sutures are distinct; the gular sutures are double and the hind coxal craters do not divide the first ventral abdominal segment.

 The larvae of Hydrophilidae are voracious predators on a variety of insects and other aquatic animals; while the adults are scavengers on decaying plant and animal matter (Legner et al. 1980).
 Several species have been introduced for biological control with no reported success.